viztastic/viztastic/README.md

 * twitter.com/AhmedsFlow

 ⚡ Fun fact: ...
-* I'm not "actually" a dev (I sweart!) just know enough to be dangerous :)
+* I'm not "actually" a dev (I swear!) just know enough to be dangerous :)